-- 2. Use a 0.1 W resistor.
+- 1. Modules that operate from a 3.3-V input bus should not be adjusted higher than 2.5 V. - 2.
+Use a 0.1 W resistor.
 The tolerance should be 1 %, with temperature stability of 100 ppm/°C (or better).
 Place the resistor as close to the regulator as possible.
-Connect the resistor directly between pins 4 and 7 using dedicated PCB traces. - Never connect capacitors from Vo Adjust to either GND or Vout.
+Connect the resistor directly between pins 5 and 10 using dedicated PCB traces. - Never connect capacitors from Vo Adjust to either GND or Vout.
 Any capacitance added to the Vo Adjust pin will affect the stability of the regulator.